White stork: Migration

 Systematic research into migration of the white stork began with German ornithologist Johannes Thienemann who commenced bird ringing studies in 1906 at the Rossitten Bird Observatory, on the Curonian Spit in what was then East Prussia.
 Although not many storks passed through Rossitten itself, the observatory coordinated the large-scale ringing of the species throughout Germany and elsewhere in Europe.
-Between 1906 and the Second World War about 100,000, mainly juvenile, white storks were ringed, with over 2,000 long-distance recoveries of birds wearing Rossitten rings reported between 1908 and 1954.
+Between 1906 and the Second World War, about 100,000, mainly juvenile, white storks were ringed, with over 2,000 long-distance recoveries of birds wearing Rossitten rings reported between 1908 and 1954.

 Routes

 White storks fly south from their summer breeding grounds in Europe in August and September, heading for Africa.
 There, they spend the winter in savannah from Kenya and Uganda south to the Cape Province of South Africa.
 In these areas, they congregate in large flocks which may exceed a thousand individuals.
 Some diverge westwards into western Sudan and Chad, and may reach Nigeria.

 In spring, the birds return north; they are recorded from Sudan and Egypt from February to April.
 They arrive back in Europe around late March and April, after an average journey of 49 days.
 By comparison, the autumn journey is completed in about 26 days.
 Tailwinds and scarcity of food and water en route (birds fly faster over regions lacking resources) increase average speed.

 To avoid a long sea crossing over the Mediterranean, birds from central Europe either follow an eastern migration route by crossing the Bosphorus in Turkey, traversing the Levant, then bypassing the Sahara Desert by following the Nile valley southwards, or follow a western route over the Strait of Gibraltar.
 These migration corridors maximise help from the thermals and thus save energy.

 In winter 2013–2014, white storks were observed in southern India's Mudumalai National Park for the first time.

-The eastern route is by far the more important with 530,000 white storks using it annually, making the species the second commonest migrant there (after the European honey buzzard).
+The eastern route is by far the more important, with 530,000 white storks using it annually, making the species the second most common migrant there (after the European honey buzzard).
 The flocks of migrating raptors, white storks and great white pelicans can stretch for 200 km (125 mi).
 The eastern route is twice as long as the western, but storks take the same time to reach the wintering grounds by either.

-Juvenile white storks set off on their first southward migration in an inherited direction but, if displaced from that bearing by weather conditions, they are unable to compensate, and may end up in a new wintering location.
-Adults can compensate for strong winds and adjust their direction to finish at their normal winter sites, because they are familiar with the location.
+Juvenile white storks set off on their first southward migration in an inherited direction, but if displaced from that bearing by weather conditions, they are unable to compensate and may end up in a new wintering location.
+Adults can compensate for strong winds and adjust their direction to reach their normal winter sites because they are familiar with the location.
 For the same reason, all spring migrants, even those from displaced wintering locations, can find their way back to the traditional breeding sites.
 An experiment with young birds raised in captivity in Kaliningrad and released in the absence of wild storks to show them the way revealed that they appeared to have an instinct to fly south, although the scatter in direction was large.